SPARROW Surface Water-Quality Modeling Web Pages

 Preston, S.D., Alexander, R.B., Woodside, M.D., and Hamilton, P.A., 2009, SPARROW MODELING - Enhancing Understanding of the Nation's Water Quality: U.S. Geological Survey Fact Sheet 2009-3019, 6 p. https://pubs.usgs.gov/fs/2009/3019/

 The relationship between the scale of reporting of model results and uncertainty:

 Model results can be displayed at several watershed scales.
-The smallest scale that could be used for reporting is the catchment scale at which model computations are made for the Upper Midwest model these are RF1 catchments, typical watershed size is about 100 square miles.
-Results can be aggregated up to larger scales for reporting: tributary outlet, HUC8 (typical watershed size is 1,200 square miles), state, or selected watersheds within the modeled area.
-The SPARROW model is, in theory, is scale independent.
+The smallest scale that could be used for reporting is the catchment scale at which model computations are made for the national model; these are RF1 catchments, typical watershed size is about 100 square miles.
+Results can be aggregated up to larger scales for reporting including hydrologic units (HUC8, HUC4, HUC2) and state scales.
+The SPARROW model is, in theory, scale independent.
 However, the uncertainty associated with SPARROW predictions is expected to increase for drainage basin sizes smaller than those of stream monitoring sites used to calibrate the model.

 8505 Research Way

 Middleton, WI 53562